Sri Anjaneyam: Plot

 Later, the village head, with the support and testimonies of some villagers of the instances in which Anji did unreal things, holds Anji responsible for the death of the black magician and tries to kill him, claiming that he is performing black magic.
 But this is stopped by the head priest, who pleads with the village head not to kill Anji and asks him to expel him from the village as a punishment.
 Anji gets expelled from the village, but he does not care and comes back.
-The villagers stop him, but some of them start bowing down to Anji for the support he got from Lord Hanuman.
-Anji, unable to get their point, questions them and happens to realize that the Anji who has been with him all these days was not visible to any other villager except him.
+The villagers stop him, but some of them start bowing down to him for the support he got from Lord Hanuman.
+Anji, unable to get their point, questions them and realizes that the Anji who has been with him all these days was not visible to any other villager except him.
 He even tells many instances in which Anji performed unreal things with him.
-But all the villagers say that they have not seen anyone with the name Anji besides Anji all these days.
+But all the villagers say that they have not seen anyone named Anji besides Anji all these days.

-Later, Anji realizes through the head priest that the one with the name Anji who has been with him all the time was none other than Lord Hanuman.
+Later, Anji realizes through the head priest that the person named Anji who has been with him all the time was none other than Lord Hanuman.
 Anji ultimately gets shocked and realizes his mistake.
 He hits his head with a brick in front of Lord Hanuman's statue out of remorse and falls unconscious.
 He witnesses Lord Hanuman instructing him to build the dam and name it Seethamma Thalli Dam.
 Anji starts doing so, but the village head once again tries to kill him.
 This time, Lord Hanuman helps Anji and beats up the villains.
 Finally, Anji, with the help of the villagers, completes the dam, thereby fulfilling his parents' dream of constructing it.